Reform of the United Nations Security Council: Germany

 Germany is the third largest contributor to the U.N. regular budgets next to Japan, and as such, argues for a permanent Security Council seat.
 Germany has been elected to the Security Council as a non-permanent member four times as a unified state, as well as three times when it was divided (twice for the West, once for the East).

 The Frankfurt Stock Exchange, operated by Deutsche Börse, is among the world's largest exchanges.

 France has explicitly called for a permanent seat in the UN for its close partner: "Germany's engagement, its ranking as a great power, its international influence—France would like to see them recognized with a permanent seat on the Security Council", French president Jacques Chirac said in a speech in Berlin in 2000.
 The former German Chancellor, Gerhard Schröder, also identified Russia, among other countries, as a country that backed Germany's bid.
 Former President Fidel V. Ramos of the Philippines also expressed his country's support for Germany's bid, together with Japan's.
 Italy and the Netherlands on the contrary, suggest a common European Union seat in the Council instead of Germany becoming the third European member next to France and the United Kingdom.
-The former German Foreign Minister Joschka Fischer said that Germany would also accept a common European seat, but as long as there is little sign that France will give up her own seat, Germany should also have a seat.
+The former German Foreign Minister Joschka Fischer said that Germany would also accept a common European seat, but as long as there is little sign that France will give up its own seat, Germany should also have a seat.

 The German campaign for a permanent seat was intensified in 2004.
 Schröder made himself perfectly clear in August 2004: "Germany has the right to a seat."
 Its bid is supported by Japan, India, Brazil, France, the United Kingdom and Russia, among other countries.
 Chancellor Angela Merkel, who had initially been quiet on the issue, re-stated Germany's bid in her address to the UN General Assembly in September 2007.
 In July 2011, Merkel's trip to Kenya, Angola, and Nigeria was thought to be motivated, in part, by the goal of seeking support from African countries for Germany's bid for a permanent seat on the Security Council.

 On 30 June 2021, UK Foreign Minister Dominic Raab and his German counterpart Heiko Maas called in a joint statement for Germany to permanently join the United Nations Security Council, after outgoing German UN ambassador Christoph Heusgen said earlier in the day that needed to happen in order to reflect the shifting global power balance.